iamcheese-man/LiveContainer/README.md

 </div>

 #    Fork Info
 - Added "LCShared" Folder directly at root so you can easily access it from Files and tweaks.
+(Also an environment variable 'LC_SHARED_FOLDER' pointing to this folder.)
 - Added App Storage calculation (seeing how much storage each app and its data uses).
 This also includes Caching to not slow down LiveContainer
 - Added "Export App's IPA" or "Export App's IPA + Data", self explanatory feature.